Hidden Integration Risks in Multi Vendor Product Development

 Jonathan Hughes’ scorecard framework includes:

-- Pre‑qualification and self‑assessment
+- Registration Pre‑qualification and self‑assessment Supplier qualification Product qualification

 Supplier management involves both quantitative and qualitative evaluation.